- Becoming a Donor

 Community needs are difficult to anticipate.
 By establishing a Community Impact Endowment Fund, you can help the Foundation support long-term solutions – today and tomorrow – and make a lasting investment in our community’s future.

-To learn more about the benefits of a Community Impact Endowment Fund, call (937) 222-0410 and ask for Joe Baldasare on our Development staff.
+To learn more about the benefits of a Community Impact Endowment Fund, call (937) 222-0410 and ask for Victoria Sorg on our Development staff.